Accretion disc winds in X-ray binaries: High ionisation winds

 \subsection{Black hole systems}

-Table~\ref{tab:hiwinds:bh} lists both confident and tentative detections of high ionisation winds in BH systems, together with the range of outflow velocities measured for each source.
+Table~\ref{tab:hiwinds:bh} lists the 15 BH systems with both confident (8) and tentative (7) detections of high ionisation winds, together with the range of outflow velocities measured for each source.
 Most detections correspond to hot winds (i.e. \Fexxv\ and \Fexxvi\ lines), while observations of warm winds are restricted to a few cases, for which a selection of transitions associated with lower $\xi$ is given.

 \TablehiBH